 The 4 departments involved in the Master's programme are:

-Besides the affiliated scientific staff at Aarhus University visiting lectures from abroad will give courses throughout the two-year Master"s programme.
+Besides the affiliated scientific staff at Aarhus University visiting lectures from abroad will give courses throughout the Master"s programme.

 The Master’s degree programme in Human Security counts as two years of full-time study (120 ECTS credits).